Summary

 Content is the fuel that drives the PESO Model.
 It is the foundation for everything else and needs to be high-quality, keyword-rich, and informative.
 Creating great content isn’t easy, so many brands hire former journalists and editors to support brand storytelling initiatives.
 They also partner with agencies for creative production.

-The PESO Model is a great way to understand how each marketing channel works together to create an integrated digital customer experience.
+The PESO Model is a smart way to understand how each marketing channel works together to create an integrated digital customer experience.
 It’s also a helpful framework for thinking about your marketing initiatives and how to allocate resources across paid, earned, shared, and owned media.

 FAQ